-Our Careers Co-ordinator, Deputy Heads, Sixth Form Co-ordinator and Connexions Adviser all offer guidance, helping pupils to develop knowledge and understanding which will enable them to make informed decisions about their career routes through and beyond school.
+Our Careers Co-ordinator, Senior Staff, Assistant Head of Sixth Form and Connexions Adviser all offer guidance, helping students to develop knowledge and understanding which will enable them to make informed decisions about their career routes through and beyond school.

 Careers education and guidance during Years 7 to 8 is not highlighted as such.
-Our PSHCE programme, however, helps in a pupil's understanding of himself and his relationship with others.
+Our PSHCE programme, however, helps in a student's understanding of himself and his relationship with others.
 From Year 9 onwards, a co-ordinated programme of careers activities comes into play.
 This involves careers lessons within PSHCE and group meetings with the Connexions Adviser.
-Pupils are also introduced to the comprehensive Careers Library and its resources.
+Students are also introduced to the comprehensive Careers Library and its resources which include a number of careers software packages designed to help them choose their GCSE and post-GCSE options.

-In Year 10 all pupils take part in a two-week programme of work experience, the aim being to improve economic and industrial understanding as well as awareness of both the challenge and opportunities provided by the world of work.
+In Year 10 all students take part in a two-week programme of work experience, the aim being to improve economic and industrial understanding as well as awareness of both the challenge and opportunities provided by the world of work.
 Students are thoroughly briefed and are encouraged to identify occupational interest areas which will help them reach a decision as to their choice of placement.
-At the end of the period of work experience the pupils evaluate the benefits of their placements.
+At the end of the period of work experience the students evaluate the benefits of their placements.
 This enables them to develop personal attitudes, skills and abilities.
-Year 10 pupils are instructed in the use of and made aware of a number of careers software packages designed to help them choose their post GCSE options.

-Such skills, attitudes and abilities are developed further in Year 11, this being a crucial year for pupils since they must now decide whether to leave School and embark upon a career, continue with their education elsewhere, or apply to enter our Sixth Form.
+Such skills, attitudes and abilities are developed further in Year 11.
 PSHCE lessons are used to provide an opportunity for small group advisory sessions related to specific career areas.
-Pupils who are identified as requiring further support and guidance are offered individual interviews with the Connexions Adviser.
-For those pupils who decide for whatever reason not to continue their education at Bournemouth School we offer impartial, comprehensive, up to date information, advice and guidance.
+Students who are identified as requiring further support and guidance are offered individual interviews with the Connexions Adviser.
+For those students who decide for whatever reason not to continue their education at Bournemouth School we offer impartial, comprehensive, up to date information, advice and guidance.

-The majority of our Sixth Form pupils proceed to Higher Education.
+The majority of our Sixth Form students proceed to Higher Education.
 A minority make a deliberate decision to move directly into a career.
 Sixth Form students have the opportunity to discuss their career options and Higher Education matters with senior members of staff and with the Connexions Adviser.

-The process of career consultation and support is complemented by a careers resource area (open to all pupils) in our main Library.
+The process of career consultation and support is complemented by a careers resource area (open to all students) in our main Library.
 This is well stocked with a wide range of appropriate careers literature and software.
 Access to the careers information can also be achieved via the school's ICT network.

-We also organise an annual Careers Convention for pupils in Year 9 upwards (in association with Bournemouth School for Girls and Talbot Heath School for Girls).
+We also organise an annual Careers Convention for students in Year 9 upwards (in association with Bournemouth School for Girls and Talbot Heath School).
 Our links with industry include participation in Enterprise Challenge and the Engineering Education Scheme.
-Key departments also organise pupil visits to local companies.
+A number of departments also organise student visits to local companies.